ternandsparrow/natcap-invest-docker-flask/README.md

 ## Running it

-This is a docker image and it's built on DockerHub, so to run on a host all you need is to grab the runner script from this repo (you don't need to whole repo) and a host with docker installed.
+This is a docker image and it's built on DockerHub, so to run on a host all you need is to grab the runner script and docker-compose file(s) from this repo (you don't need to whole repo) and a host with docker installed.
 It will pull the image when you run the script.

   1. get the runner script
       ```bash